-➤ The Board reviews and approves the fiscal management and internal controls policies and any proposed amendments thereto.
+- The Board reviews and approves the fiscal management and internal controls policies and any proposed amendments thereto. - The Board approves Compass Charter Schools contracts over \$100,000. - The Board approves all affirmative litigation involving Compass Charter Schools. - The Board will review and approve any authority given to legal counsel for any settlements regarding potential or actual litigation over \$100,000.

-- ➤ The Board approves Compass Charter Schools contracts over \$100,000. - ➤ The Board approves all affirmative litigation involving Compass Charter Schools. - ➤ The Board will review and approve any authority given to legal counsel for any settlements regarding potential or actual litigation over \$100,000. - ➤ The Board shall review all expenditures via approval of a check register which lists all checks written during a set period of time and includes check number, payee, date, and amount. - ➤ The Board reviews and approves the Compass Charter Schools' annual academic calendars and class schedules. - ➤ The Board will appoint an audit committee that will solicit and select the Compass Charter Schools independent financial auditor, oversee the auditor's work, and receive the auditor's report(s). - ➤ The Board reviews, adopts, and amends the annual budget for Compass Charter Schools with revenue being recognized in each individual Charter School and expenses being consolidated in Compass Charter Schools, then distributed to each individual Charter School based on ADA. - ➤ The Board reviews, adopts, and amends the interim and annual financial statements. - ➤ The Board will ensure the ending fund balances for each individual Charter School will include a reserve of no less than ten percent (10%). - ➤ The Board, subsequent to receiving a recommendation from an audit committee, reviews and approves the audit report. - > The Board monitors the responses to the audit report and implementation thereof.
+- The Board shall review all expenditures via approval of a check register which lists all checks written during a set period of time and includes check number, payee, date, and amount. - The Board reviews and approves the Compass Charter Schools' annual academic calendars and class schedules. - The Board will receive the annual auditor's report(s). - The Board reviews, adopts, and amends the annual budget for Compass Charter Schools with revenue being recognized in each individual Charter School and expenses being consolidated in Compass Charter Schools, then distributed to each individual Charter School based on ADA. - The Board reviews, adopts, and amends the interim and annual financial statements. - The Board will ensure the ending fund balances for each individual Charter School will include a reserve of no less than ten percent (10%). - The Board reviews and approves the audit report.

+The Board monitors the responses to the audit report and implementation thereof.